euzu/m3u-filter/README.md

 - Define HdHomeRun devices to use with Plex/Emby/Jellyfin

 If you need to exclude certain entries from a playlist, you can create filters using headers and apply regex-based renaming or mapping.
-Run `m3u-filter` as a CLI or in server mode for a web-based UI to manage playlist content and save filtered groups.
-From the Web-UI, you can view the playlist contents, filter or search entries.
+Run `m3u-filter` in server mode for a web-based UI to view the playlist contents, filter or search entries.
+Playlist User can also defie their Group filter through the Web-UI.

 ![m3u-filter_function](https://github.com/user-attachments/assets/1b5ba462-712a-4f41-9140-8cca913ba5f4)

 ## Starting in server mode for Web-UI
 The Web-UI is available in server mode.
 You need to start `m3u-filter` with the `-s` (`--server`) option.
 On the first page you can select one of the defined input sources in the configuration, or write an url to the text field.
-The contents of the playlist are displayed in the tree-view.
+The contents of the playlist are displayed in Gallery or Tree-View.
 Each link has one or more buttons.
 The first is for copying the url into clipboard.
-The others are visible if you have configured the `video`section.
+The others are visible if you have configured the `video` section.
 Based on the stream type, you will be able to download or search in a configured movie database for this entry.

-In the tree-view each entry has a checkbox in front.
-Selecting the checkbox means **discarding** this entry from the manual download when you hit the `Save` button.

 ## Command line Arguments
 ```